Generic Name: estradiol (Vaginal route)

 Uses For Vagifem

-Estradiol vaginal ring and tablet are used to treat changes in and around the vagina (such as vaginal dryness, itching, and burning) caused by low estrogen levels or menopause.
+Estradiol vaginal ring and insert are used to treat changes in and around the vagina (such as vaginal dryness, itching, and burning) caused by low estrogen levels or menopause.

 This medicine is available only with your doctor's prescription.